dabruhce/game-screen-capture/README.md

 ## Features

 - **Main Window**: A standard Electron browser window that can be used for your primary application interface.
 - **Overlay Window**: A small, transparent, frameless window that is always on top.
 It can be moved independently and is positioned at the top right of the screen.
+Overlay can be included in screenshot by selecting screen 1
 - **Keyboard Events**: Listens for key events using the `uiohook-napi` library, triggering actions like screenshots or creating a match when specific keys are held down.